 Hongkong Land's score of 36 is higher than 57% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Hongkong Land reported total carbon emissions of approximately 125,261,000 kg CO2e, which includes Scope 1 emissions of about 2,877,000 kg CO2e and Scope 2 emissions of approximately 122,384,000 kg CO2e.
-The company also disclosed significant Scope 3 emissions, with capital goods contributing about 6,745,427,000 kg CO2e, and other categories such as purchased goods and services at approximately 3,083,437,000 kg CO2e.
-Hongkong Land has set ambitious climate commitments, aiming for a 46.2% reduction in absolute Scope 1 and 2 GHG emissions by 2030, using a 2019 baseline of 187,830 tCO2e.
-Additionally, the company targets a 22% reduction in carbon intensity for Scope 3 emissions per square metre of new built area within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable operations across Asia.
-The emissions data is cascaded from Hongkong Land Holdings Limited, the parent company, which maintains a focus on reducing its carbon footprint in the real estate sector.
-The company’s initiatives are part of a broader strategy to address climate change and enhance sustainability in its operations.
+In 2024, Hongkong Land reported total carbon emissions of approximately 12,000,000 kg CO2e, comprising 2,877,000 kg CO2e from Scope 1, 122,384,000 kg CO2e from Scope 2, and 6,746,000,000 kg CO2e from Scope 3 emissions.
+The company has set ambitious near-term science-based targets (SBTs) to achieve a 46.2% reduction in absolute Scope 1 and 2 GHG emissions by 2030, using 2019 levels as a baseline.
+This commitment extends to their operations across Hong Kong, Singapore, the Chinese mainland, and Southeast Asia.
+Additionally, Hongkong Land aims for a 22% reduction in carbon intensity for Scope 3 emissions, specifically targeting purchased goods and services and capital goods per square metre of new built area within the same timeframe.
+These targets are aligned with the 1.5°C climate goal, reflecting the company's commitment to sustainable practices in the real estate sector.
+The emissions data is cascaded from Hongkong Land Holdings Limited, which maintains a comprehensive approach to climate action and transparency in its sustainability reporting.

 Access structured emissions data, company-specific emission factors, and source documents